petebaker/gnumaker/README.md

-Using the **gnumaker** package we simply need to provide a list of targets to the the `create_makefile` function where the components specify a target and dependency file(s).
+Using the **gnumaker** package we simply need to provide a list of targets to the the `create_makefile` function where the components specify a target as a name and dependency file(s) as a character vector.
 The package uses the GNU Make pattern rules in *r-rules.mk* to choose file names for targets but we can override the defaults.

-For instance, in the example below we provide the first target as the first component of the list as `read = c("read.R", "simple.csv")` the second target depends on the `read` target and `linmod.R` and so we specify this with `linmod = c("linmod.R", "read")` and so on.
+For instance, in this example the first two dependency files are `simple.csv` and `read.R` so we provide the first target as the first component of the list as `read = c("read.R", "simple.csv")`, where the name `read` can be anything we like.
+The second target depends on the `read` target and `linmod.R` and so we specify this with `linmod = c("linmod.R", "read")` and so on.

 Target file names are substituted using defaults and the *Makefile* is